 West of Ostend, Middelkerke Beach is popular for its resorts and family attractions, boasting over nine kilometers of wide, sandy beach.
 Families love this beach thanks to its pristine sand and plentiful water sports outfitters, which rent windsurfing and kitesurfing equipment, surfboards, and more.

-Along the shore, tourists will find plenty of good restaurants and fun shops, as well as many activities for kids and teens.
+Along the shore, you will find plenty of good restaurants and fun shops, as well as many things to do for kids and teens.
 There are several playgrounds near the beach, a mini-golf park, and even skate ramps.

 11. Bredene Beach

 Just east of Ostend, the four-kilometer beach at Bredene is a lovely spot with flat, white sand and picturesque grassy dunes.